VCCRI/NDD_multiomic_study_2025/README.md

-# Multi-omic analysis achieves high diagnostic yield and identifies accelerated biological aging in paediatric congenital heart disease and neurodevelopmental disorders
+# Multiomic investigation of shared genetic pathways in paediatric congenital heart disease and neurodevelopmental disorders

 ## Overview

-This repository contains the computational analysis code for our multi-omic study investigating the genetic and epigenetic factors contributing to the co-occurrence of neurodevelopmental disorders (NDD) and congenital heart disease (CHD).
+This repository contains the computational analysis code for our multiomic study investigating the genetic and epigenetic factors contributing to the co-occurrence of neurodevelopmental disorders (NDD) and congenital heart disease (CHD).

 ## Study Design